TriplyDB/Documentation/docs/triply-client-js/index.md

 Returns an overview of the account in the form of a JSON object.

-The following example code prints an overview of account that is associated with the used Triply Token:
+The following example code prints an overview of account that is associated with the used API token:

 ```typescript
 console.log(